 Cover Sheet (available on the dissertation LEARN page), which acts as the front page.
 It must include the student’s examination number (not the matriculation number), the dissertation title and actual word count.

-(optional) List of acknowledgements e.g. people who have supported you in the dissertation process – note that acknowledgements are not included in the overall word count
+(optional) List of acknowledgements e.g. people who have supported you in the dissertation process – note that acknowledgements are not included in the overall word count.

 Abstract of the contents of the dissertation of no more than 200 words, which should be placed immediately after the cover sheet.
 [Consult journals for examples of abstracts].